Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Uma pobre costureira de Londres anceia por vêr florir, na sua trapeira, um vaso cheio de terra negra: uma flôr consolaria aquella desherdada; mas na disposição dos sêres, infelizmente, n'esse momento, a substancia que lá devia ser rosa é aqui na Baixa homem d'Estado...

-A poor seamstress in London longs to see a pot filled with black soil bloom in her window: a flower would console that forsaken one; but in the disposition of beings, unfortunately, at that moment, the substance that should be pink here in the lowly city is a high-ranking official...
+A poor seamstress in London longs to see a vase full of black earth bloom in her window: a flower would comfort that outcast; but in the disposition of beings, unfortunately, at that moment, the substance that should be a rose here is a statesman in the Lower City...

-Then comes the barber with an open razor, and splits the statesman; the flood takes his intestines; he is buried, with his legs behind him; the matter begins to disorganize, mixing with the vast evolution of atoms—and the superfluous government man goes to delight, in the form of perfect love, the stolen water of the blonde seamstress.
+The matter begins to disorganize itself, merges into the vast evolution of atoms - and the superfluous government man will delight, in the form of perfect love, the stolen water of the blonde seamstress.

 O assassino é um philanthropo!